 Muscle Contraction – Muscles Ep 2

 Muscle contraction is a tricky bit of A-Level biology.
 There are lots of new terms to learn and a complex process to get your head around.
-Make sure to review it regularly so that it sticks in your brain.
 Before beginning this article, make sure you are happy with the different parts of a muscle fibre cell.

 Sarcomeres